infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

 - `lower_bound::Number`: specifies lower bound
 - `upper_bound::Number`: specifies upper bound
 - `start::Number`: specifies the initial guess value the solver will use
-- `binary::Bool`: specified if is binary variable
+- `binary::Bool`: specifies if is binary variable
 - `integer::Bool`: specifies if is integer variable.
 Anonymous variables must use these keyword arguments since symbolic definition is only permitted for non-anonymous macro calls.
 For example, let's define a